sulfuror/rescript-sh/README.md

    according to your option in "CLEAN" days.
 7. `-v, -version`: this option will display the version you're using of this script.
-8. `-s, -stats`: this will display the stats with --mode flag for original size of latest snapshot, deduplicated size of latest snapshot, original size of all snapshots and deduplicated size of all snapshots.
-9. `-u, -unlock`: this option WILL NOT unlock your repository.
+8. `-u, -unlock`: this option WILL NOT unlock your repository.
 When you run this script it will create a separate lock just for the script (it has nothing to do with the restic locks), so if your latest run left a lock (which is very unlikely unless it occurs an abrupt shut down while the script was running)